The Main Threat To the Delta – The Delta Tunnels

 - Lack of Fresh Water Flows – Because of the lack of fresh water, The Salmon (and other fish) populations are rapidly declining .There’s many stressors causing decline of the fish species but only more fresh water flows can truly solve the problem.

 - Reverse Flows – The huge amounts of water currently being exported from the South Delta to send south combined with low flows in the San Joaquin River result in the the Delta flowing South at times instead of West out through the Golden Gate.
+The problem here is less the reverse flows and more the amount of water being exported, particularly in dry years.

 - Gates – Gates projects, like the 2009 2-Gates Fish Protection Project, have been shown to cause damage to migrating fish.
+Yet they are still a major component in alternatives proposed in the WaterFix and Delta Plan.

 - Bills – Bills have been proposed and continue to be proposed at the state and federal level to remove protection to endangered species, such as salmon, in order for the water contractors to increase water exports.